 We believe it is our mandate as followers of Jesus to be good stewards of our children’s physical, mental, emotional, and spiritual well-being.
 In keeping with this, we have developed our Safe Sanctuary policy, which can be found below, to be sure that we are doing all we can to protect our kids, youth, and vulnerable adults.

-If you have any questions regarding Safe Sanctuary or the safety procedures we follow related to our children and youth, please contact Aimee Yeager, Minister of Youth & Community Outreach, at firstname.lastname@example.org.
+If you have any questions regarding Safe Sanctuary or the safety procedures we follow related to our children and youth, please contact Pastor Shane McIntosh or Courtney Thompson, Minister of Children & Youth & Community, at firstname.lastname@example.org.

 Safe Sanctuaries Policy